nauam/nauam.github.com/docs/en/user-guide/jobs.md

 As many jobs will accumulate over time, it is useful to organize Jobs into groups.
-A group is a logical set of jobs, and one job group can exist inside another.
-QW Control displays job lists as a set of folders corresponding to the group structure your jobs define.
+A group is a logical set of jobs, and one job group can exist inside another. displays job lists as a set of folders corresponding to the group structure your jobs define.

 To create a new job group, create a new job and type in the name of the group the job should be stored in.
 After creating the job, the group will be created and can be selected in UI for future job creation.